Supply Chain Finance - Relevance and Growth

 Though Supply Chain Finance (SCF), as a concept, has existed since the 1990s, it is finding greater relevance in today’s market.
 SCF continues to gain pace, with global volumes growing by nearly 50% from the pre-pandemic level and significant increase in utilization, as per some research reports.
 It is expanding faster than ever for new as well as existing businesses.
 This feature story captures the growing expanse of SCF and what lies ahead…

 Growth in supply chain finance has been ongoing for over a decade with the pace accelerating in the past two years and showing no sign of slowing down.
-According to Allied Market Research, a strong surge has been witnessed in the acceptance of supply chain finance in emerging economies to drive the growth of the global supply chain finance market.
+According to Allied Market Research, a strong surge has been witnessed in the acceptance of supply chain process finance in emerging economies to drive the growth of the global supply chain finance market.
 The COVID-19 pandemic substantially enhanced the demand for new technologies including electronic invoicing, artificial intelligence, smartphone, and mobile internet access, and blockchain in business transactions, which propelled the growth of the global market.
 The global supply chain finance market generated $6 billion in 2021, and is projected to reach $13.4 billion by 2031, growing at a CAGR of 8.8% from 2022 to 2031.

 According to FCI, the global representative body for factoring and financing of open account domestic and international trade receivables, 2021 world factoring statistics report, the factoring and receivables finance industry volume witnessed a significant growth of +12.6% in 2021.
 This increase comes after the devastating impact of Covid-19 in 2020, which caused a staggering decline of -6.5% in volume, the single worst year reported by FCI since it began reporting the global statistics in the late 1970s.
 Compared with the previous year’s €2,724 billion, the 2021 estimated volume of €3,069 billion represents the first double-digit increase reported in over two decades.
 Each region was affected slightly differently and the gradual ‘return to normal’ has been different, with some showing more progress than others.